SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 ### Create pages

-When building pages from contents you may want to create URL for your blog post contents.
-E.g. if you have a content with markdown body at /Root/Content/SampleWorkspace/Blog/2021-02-23-how-we-post, you might want to turn that into a page on your site at example.com/2021-02-23-how-we-post/.
+If you are building pages from contents you may have to create custom URL for your blogpost contents.
+E.g. if you have a content with the markdown body at /Root/Content/SampleWorkspace/Blog/2021-02-23-how-we-post, you might want to turn that path into example.com/2021-02-23-how-we-post/.

-This is an example how can you implement:
+Following example shows you how you can achieve this:

 When "sensenetBlogPost" node is created you should create a new field with the name of "slug" on the node: